-ICRAF's analysis suggests that several steps must be taken

-to further release the power of the Landcare concept.
+ICRAF's analysis suggests that several steps must be taken to further release the power of the Landcare concept.
 Public institutions and NGOs need to facilitate group formation and networking among groups, so they can grow and develop their management capacity and ability to capture information from outside local communities.
 Such organizations can also provide farmer leaders with leadership training, thus helping to ensure the sustainability of the Landcare groups.
 External financial assistance is also a must, with emphasis on trust funds that enable farmer groups to compete for small grants with which to implement their own local Landcare projects.
 This approach has been remarkably successful in the Australian Landcare movement.

-5 New Directions
+5. New Directions

-The cases presented in this publication were analyzed on the basis of the principles of holistic, adaptive NRM described on page 5.
-The figure summarizes the application of these principles by the projects covered in the case studies.
+The case studies summarized in this publication were analyzed on the basis of the principles of holistic, adaptive NRM described on pages 00-00.
+The accompanying figure summarizes the application of these principles by the projects covered in the case studies.